Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 | string | GameDomain | The ID/Domain for the game. e.g. 'skyrim' |
 | int    | Id         | Unique id for the mod.                    |

+!!! tip "You can get the `Id` from the URL of the edit page"

+    For example for the URL `https://www.nexusmods.com/site/mods/edit/?step=details&id=1026&game_id=2295`,
+    the ID here is `1026`.
+You can access this before publishing the mod.

 ### NuGet Update Info

+!!! info "This is not planned to ship"

+    This will only ship if there's demand for it.

 | Type     | Name                  | Description                                        |
 | -------- | --------------------- | -------------------------------------------------- |